Amalfi - Capri

 Ferries to Gulf of Napoli

-Amalfi Capri ferry prices typically range between 53.0 €* and 208.0 €*.
-The average price is typically 104.0 €*.
-The cheapest Amalfi Capri ferry prices start from 26.5 €*.
-The average price for a foot passenger is 104.0 €*.
+Amalfi Capri ferry prices typically range between 52€* and 220€*.
+The average price is typically 105€*.
+The cheapest Amalfi Capri ferry prices start from 52€*.
+The average price for a foot passenger is 105€*.

 Pricing will vary depending on number of passengers, vehicle type, route and sailing times.
-Prices exclude service fees.
+Pricing is taken from searches over last 30 days and exclusive of service fees, last updated 1 March 2026.

 The distance between Amalfi to Capri is approximately 25.6 miles (41.2km) or 22.2 nautical miles.

-No, ferry operators currently do not allow cars to travel on sailings between Amalfi and Capri
+No, ferry operators currently do not allow cars to travel on sailings between Amalfi and Capri.

-Yes, foot passengers can travel with
+Yes, foot passengers can travel with NLG, Positano Jet & Alicost ferries between Amalfi and Capri.

 Pets are allowed on ferries travelling from Amalfi to Capri with NLG & Positano Jet.
 Please also note that your pet may have to stay in the vehicle during the journey unless the ferry operator supplies pet accommodation.